-The available data from small clinical trials, observational studies and case reports indicate that lactation proceeds normally regardless of vitamin D status, and breast milk calcium content is unaffected by vitamin D deficiency or supplementation in doses as high as 6,400 IU per day given to the mother, and achieved maternal 25OHD blood levels of 168 nmol/L (topic reviewed in detail in (1,4,5,7,156)).
+The mother andata from small clinical trials, observational studies and case reports indicate that lactation proceeds normally regardless of vitamin D status, and breast milk calcium content is unaffected by vitamin D deficiency or supplementation in doses as high as 6,400 IU per day given to the mother, which achieved maternal 25OHD blood levels of 168 nmol/L (topic reviewed in detail in (1,4,5,7,179)).
 This is likely because maternal calcium homeostasis is dominated by skeletal resorption induced by estrogen deficiency and PTHrP, with vitamin D/calcitriol playing no substantial role in lactational mineral homeostasis.
 It is the neonate who will suffer the consequences of being born of a vitamin D deficient mother.
 This is especially true if the infant is exclusively breast fed, since both vitamin D and 25-hyroxyvitamin D are normally present at very low concentrations in breast milk.

 The high-dose (6,400 IU) vitamin D supplementation strategy raises the maternal vitamin D concentration substantially for hours and, in turn, this increases the penetration of vitamin D into milk.
-Consequently, breastfed babies whose mothers consumed 6,400 IU per day achieved the same 25OHD level as babies who received a 300 IU dose of vitamin D directly (233).
+Consequently, breastfed babies whose mothers consumed 6,400 IU per day achieved the same 25OHD level as babies who received a 300 IU dose of vitamin D directly (262).
 The potential advantage of this approach is that all of the neonate's nutrition can then come from breast milk, rather than requiring that breastfed babies receive a vitamin D supplement.
 Further study is needed regarding the safety of this approach for the mothers and their babies.
+A Cochrane review also concluded there is no established benefit from highdose supplementation of breastfeeding women, as compared to the normal route of giving a lower dose of vitamin D directly to a breastfed baby (263).